Manas-singh14/Manas-singh14/README.md

 ### 👤 Who Am I?

-🌍 &nbsp; A **Climate Data Scientist** on a mission to decode Earth's signals using AI
+🌍 &nbsp; A **Data Scientist & AI Engineer** on a mission to decode Earth's signals using AI

 🧠 &nbsp; I build **LLM pipelines**, **RAG systems**, and **AI agents** that solve real-world environmental problems